Household Charge : The Facts

-No bills or invoices for the household charge will be sent out – the charge will be on a self declaration basis.
+No bills or invoices for the household charge were sent out – the charge was on a self declaration basis.

-The definition of a residential property includes – houses, maisonettes, flats, apartments and , bedsits.
-So – the owner of a building split into 5 bedsits will be liable for five lots of Household Charge.
+The definition of a residential property included – houses, maisonettes, flats, apartments and , bedsits.
+So – the owner of a building split into 5 bedsits was liable for five lots of Household Charge.

 A residential building is liable if it is occupied, or suitable for occupation.

-Mobile homes are not classed as residential property and are not liable.
+Mobile homes are not classed as residential property and were not liable.

-Tenants do not have to register for the Household Charge.
+Tenants did not have to register for the Household Charge.

-A property which is let to more than one tenant with exclusive use of a bedroom for each person and joint use of common areas will only be liable for one Household Charge
+A property which was let to more than one tenant with exclusive use of a bedroom for each person and joint use of common areas was only be liable for one Household Charge

-Registration and payment of the Household Charge can be carried out online on the HouseholdCharge.ie website.
-Payment by Mastercard, Visa or Laser accepted .
+Registration and payment of the Household Charge can no longer be carried out online on the HouseholdCharge.ie website.

-The new Household Charge will apply to properties on which NPPR is also being paid.
+The Household Charge applied to properties on which NPPR was also being paid.
 More about NPPR here

-The following exemptions from the Household Charge apply:
+The following exemptions from the Household Charge applied:

-The following buildings are not defined as residential property and will not be liable for the charge : Buildings that are …
+The following buildings are not defined as residential property and were not liable for the household charge : Buildings that are …

 • Part of the trading stock of a business and from which no income has been derived since the building’s construction, and has never been used as a dwelling.